 By capturing detailed information on claims, the Claim Folder tries to improve the efficiency of claim professionals in many ways.
-First, because the information is organized in a 35 certain actions like changing a jurisdiction, identifying an logical, easy to use format, there is less digging required to find basic information to support any number of inquiries.
-Second, the Claim Folder uses its information to support other applications like Forms and Correspondence, so that claim information does not have to be reentered every time it ${40}$ is needed.
+First, because the information is organized in a logical, easy to use format, there is less digging required to find basic information to support any number of inquiries.
+Second, the Claim Folder uses its information to support other applications like Forms and Correspondence, so that claim information does not have to be reentered every time it is needed.
 Third, it provides better ways to find physical files to reduce the time required finding and working with them.
 Beyond this, there are many other potential uses of claim folder information.

-The claim Folder also tries to overcome some of the current 45 processing requirements that the LEGACY system imposes such as recording losses without claims, requiring policy numbers for claim set-up, requiring reserves for lines, and other restrictions.
+The Claim Folder also tries to overcome some of the current processing requirements that the LEGACY system imposes such as recording losses without claims, requiring policy numbers for claim set-up, requiring reserves for lines, and other restrictions.
 This will reduce some of the low-value added work required to feed the LEGACY system.
-50

-Finally, the Claim Folder organizes and coordinates information on participants and performers so that all people involved in a claim can be identified quickly and easily.
+Finally, the Claim Folder organizes and coordinates infor-50 mation on participants and performers so that all people involved in a claim can be identified quickly and easily.
+Key Users

-Although claim professionals are the primary users of the 55 Claim Folder, any claims professional can utilize the Claim Folder to learn about a claim or answer an inquiry about a claim.
+Although claim professionals are the primary users of the Claim Folder, any claims professional can utilize the Claim claim.

 Because the Claim Folder is the primary entry point for new claims, it needs to capture information necessary to set-up new claims and be able to pass the information to the LEGACY system.
-Once the information is passed, the LEGACY system owns all information contained in both 65 systems, and it is uneditable in the Claim Folder.
+Once the information is passed, the LEGACY system owns all information contained in both systems, and it is uneditable in the Claim Folder.
 However, the Claim Folder has more information than what is contained in the LEGACY system, and therefore allows certain information to be entered and modified once the claim is pushed to the LEGACY system.

 The Claim Folder decomposes a claim into different levels that reflect the policy, the insured, the claim, the claimants, and the claimant's lines.
 Each level has a structured set of information that applies to it.
-For example, the claim level of the claim has information on the claim status, line of business, and performers.
+For example, the claim level of the claim has information on the claim status, line of business, 5 and performers.
 An individual line has information which includes the line type, jurisdiction, and property or vehicle damages.
 The claimant level contains contact information as well as injury descriptions.

-The information at each level is grouped into sections for organization purposes.
-Each level has a details section that 15 includes the basic information about the level.
+The information at each level is grouped into sections for $^{10}$ organization purposes.
+Each level has a details section that includes the basic information about the level.